What to do if a Boundary Line is in Dispute?

 Most property owners, we would guess, have at some point probably wondered about the exact location of their property’s boundary line.
 It’s an important thing to be aware of.
 The boundary line of your property–obviously–determines your property’s full size; the size of your property in turn affects its value.

 Legally speaking, there’s another important reason to be aware of your property boundary.
-Property laws in this country are built on the notion that
+Property laws in this country are built on the notion that use of a property is an important factor in determining ownership of property.
+If you don’t use it, you could lose it.

 Even if a property’s recorded boundary is clear as day, legal ownership of a piece of land could change hands based on whether one party used the property in a sufficiently obvious fashion, where the original owner did not.
 (This is far more common in rural, agricultural areas; though, it arises commonly in any situation where one owner wants to erect a fence but the property line is unclear.)